Colourful Tabbouleh Salad – All Vegan & Ready in 15 Minutes

 - Mix the lemon juice, tomato paste, olive oil, salt and pepper, tabasco sauce and chopped and grated veg and herbs with the cooked couscous.

 - Give it a good stir and boom!
+Add the seeds for garnish (if using).
 Good to go!
 How easy was that?!